node-red/node-red.github.io/docs/getting-started/installation.md

 repository, it is necessary to install all dependencies, not just the production level ones.
 This is why the <code>--production</code> option should not be used.
 </div>

+You will also need to install `grunt-cli` in order to build the application before you can use it.
+This must be done globally.

+    sudo npm install -g grunt-cli

+You can then build and run the application

+    grunt build
+    node red

 ### Next steps